rydmel/Mamba-Analytics/README.md

 Our web interface allows you to first select an NBA team, an NBA season (e.g. 2019-2020), and a season phase which indicates the specific portion of the NBA season that you would like to look at.
-This initial query will return the schedule of your team for the selected season/phase along with the Game ID for each game.
+This initial query will return the schedule for your team of completed games information for the selected season/phase, along with the Game ID for each game.

 Next, you can choose a game of interest and copy the Game ID into the Game Recap searcher.
 After submitting the Game ID, a game recap is generated which summarizes